Shen-Language/shen-sources/doc/port-performance.md

 maps characters to numbers, combines them recursively, and implements modulus in Shen.
 It is intentionally portable but much slower than a host hash.

-Use a host structural hash consistent with the equality used for dictionary keys.
-Equal Shen values must produce the same hash for the same bound.
-The function has type `A --> number --> number`; for a positive `Bound`, its result must be a non-negative integer no greater than `Bound`.
-Normalise hosts that can produce negative hash codes before applying the bound.
+A host structural hash can replace this work when it is consistent with the equality used for dictionary keys.
+Equal Shen values produce the same hash for the same bound.
+The function has type `A --> number --> number`; for a positive `Bound`, its result is a non-negative integer no greater than `Bound`.

 Replacing `hash` alone can substantially improve the portable dictionary even when the rest of that implementation is retained.